dsdayat/HR-Employee-Attrition/README.md

 ## HR-Employee-Attrition

 # Context
-attracting and retaining top talent are The two of key to success in any organization. as People Analytic Enthusiast, one of the tasks is to determine which factors keep employees retained at my company and which prompt others to leave.
-I need to know what factors I can change to prevent the loss of good people.
-It has various data points on our employees, but I’m most interested in whether they’re still with my company or whether they’ve gone to work somewhere else.
+attracting and retaining top talent are The two of key to success in any organization. as People Analytic Enthusiast, one of the tasks is to determine which factors keep employees retained at the company and which prompt others to leave.
+The HR team need to know what factors that can be improve to prevent the loss of good people.
+It has various data points on our employees, butv the most interested in whether they’re still with my company or whether they’ve gone to work somewhere else.
 And I want to understand how this relates to workforce attrition

 # Objectivies Project